13th Massachusetts Battery

 On August 31, 1863, the 13th Massachusetts Battery returned to New Orleans.
-Due to losses from disease and desertions, the battery numbered just 50 men fit for active duty after the Siege of Port Hudson--about one-third of its original strength.
+Due to losses from disease and desertions, the battery numbered just 50 men fit for active duty after the Siege of Port Hudson—about one-third of its original strength.
 Due to their low numbers, the battery was merged for a time with the 2nd Massachusetts Battery, becoming an auxiliary of that unit.
 With the 2nd Massachusetts Battery, they participated in the Second Bayou Teche Campaign intended to clear western Louisiana of Confederate forces and gain a foothold in Texas in the fall of 1863.
 They took part in numerous skirmishes and advancing as far as Opelousas, Louisiana and then joined in the retrograde movement, falling back to New Iberia, Louisiana.
 After the close of the campaign, the 13th Massachusetts went into winter quarters in Franklin, Louisiana.

 On February 18, 1864, the men of the 13th Massachusetts Battery were transferred to the 6th Massachusetts Battery and again transferred a few weeks later to Battery L, 1st United States Light Artillery.
 As an auxiliary to this unit, they participated in the Red River Campaign, a failed attempt to advance Union forces up the Red River and into Texas.
 The members of the battery were involved in several engagements during this campaign and suffered casualties during the Battle of Pleasant Hill.
 At the close of the campaign, the battery returned to New Orleans on June 29, 1864.
 Two days later, on July 1, they were re-supplied with four field guns and restored as an independent unit.
-That month they were posted at Camp Parapet just outside of New Orleans were they remained until after the end of the war.
+That month they were posted at Camp Parapet just outside of New Orleans where they remained until after the end of the war.